Logolo/ovpnauth/README.md

 ------------
 Copy the `ovpnauth` binary to a folder accessible by your openvpn user.
-When running openvpn in a chrooted environment, `ovpnauth` must be placed inside the chroot folder or a subdirectory inside th chroot folder.
+When running openvpn in a chrooted environment, `ovpnauth` must be placed inside the chroot folder or a subdirectory thereof.

 Edit openvpn's server config file and adjust `auth-user-pass-verify` to the
 following:

     auth-user-pass-verify $OVPNAUTH_PATH via-env

-Replace `$OVPNAUTH_PATH` with the path the `ovpnauth` binary.
+Replace `$OVPNAUTH_PATH` with the path to the `ovpnauth` binary.
 If you're using the chroot directive for openvpn, make sure to adjust the path treating the chroot directory as the file system root.
 For example, if your server configuration contains `chroot /home/openvpn` and you copied the binary to `/home/openvpn/bin`, then `OVPNAUTH_PATH=/bin/ovpnauth` in the line above.